Akif027/The-Ultimate-Resort/Assets/Resources/JMO Assets/Toony Colors Pro/!ToonyColorsPro Readme.txt

-Toony Colors Pro, version 2.3
+Toony Colors Pro, version 2.9
-2018/11/15
+2023/04/03
-© 2018 - Jean Moreno
+© 2023 - Jean Moreno
 =============================

 QUICK START
 -----------
-Select one of the following shader in your Material:
+Select one of the following shader in your material:

-- Toony Colors Pro 2/Desktop
+Built-in or URP:
-- Toony Colors Pro 2/Mobile
+- Toony Colors Pro 2/Hybrid

+Built-in only:
 - Toony Colors Pro 2/Standard PBS
 - Toony Colors Pro 2/Standard PBS (Specular)

-Then select the features you want to enable (bump, specular, rim...), and the correct shader will automatically be selected for you.
+Then set the options in the material inspector.

+To go further, you can use the Shader Generator 2 to make your own stylized shaders.
-Use the (?) buttons to see help for specific features, or read the documentation for more information.
+Please read the documentation for more information!

-PLEASE LEAVE A REVIEW OR RATE THE PACKAGE IF YOU FIND IT USEFUL!
+PLEASE LEAVE A REVIEW ON THE ASSET STORE IF YOU FIND THE ASSET USEFUL!
+It really helps!
-Enjoy! :)
+Thank you and enjoy! :)

 CONTACT